YOUR WATER & WASTEWATER RATES

 Illinois American Water is regulated by the Illinois Commerce Commission (ICC).
 The only way that Illinois American Water can adjust base rates is with the approval of the ICC.
 On Feb.
 10, 2022, Illinois American Water requested a change in water and wastewater rates.
 The ICC issued an order on Dec.
 15, 2022, adjusting rates for Illinois American Water, and approving a new low-income discount tariff for qualifying customers.

 New rates take effect Jan.
 1, 2023.
 The amount of the rate change customers will experience will vary among the company’s operating districts.
 A communication was sent in customers’ bills describing new rates.
 You can view this communication here.
+More information for Chicago Metro area customers can be viewed here.
 The last change in base rates for water and wastewater service occurred approximately six years ago in 2017.

 In addition to the rate adjustment, the ICC approved Illinois American Water’s request for a low-income discount tariff.
 Illinois American Water is working to implement the new low-income discount program.
 Qualifying low-income customers will need to apply for the discount and provide required income information.
 Information about the program will be communicated to customers when the application process is in place.
 Illinois American Water also offers customer assistance through the company’s non-income-based H2O Help to Others program, payment plans and budget billing.
 More information can be found here.